-What we achieved in 2023/24 What's currently working well Where we can improve Overall assessment Finalised the review of our Consultation and Engagement staff guidance Completed a review of the Citizens Panel, and recruit new Panel members in a way that reflects the current makeup of the City Created a 'Community Development Toolkit' for local Ward Councillors to provide additional help and support within their community Explored further options for engaging with stakeholders on budget consultations Continued to develop more permanent and usable feedback systems for services.
+What we achieved in 2023/24 What's currently working well Where we can improve Overall What we define ved in 2020/24 What's continny working wen Where we can improve assessment Finalised the review of our Consultation and Engagement staff guidance Completed a review of the Citizens Panel, and recruit new Panel members in a way that reflects the current makeup of the City Created a 'Community Development Toolkit' for local Ward Councillors to provide additional help and support within their community Explored further options for engaging with stakeholders on budget consultations Continued to develop more permanent and usable feedback systems for services.
 The Council makes sure our partners in the private, public and voluntary sector, as well individual citizens and service users, are engaged in and have full access to information relating to decision making.
 We expect reports to decision makers to be open, to provide all the necessary material to ensure informed decisions are made that are in the best interests of the city and communities, and to have engaged stakeholders and service users in arriving at proposals under consideration.
 We have improved our Citizens' Panel processes to include feedback loops so respondents can find out how their feedback has influenced/changed how we operate.
-We have begun to reintroduce different engagement methods, acknowledging the extent of digital deprivation in some parts of the city and that some of our stakeholders prefer more personal forms of customer engagement. consultation that incorporated alternative forms of stakeholder engagement, we will be updating our internal Consultation and Engagement Staff Guidance in 2024/25 We will continue to develop more permanent and usable feedback systems for our services 38;
+We have begun to reintroduce different engagement methods, acknowledging the extent of digital deprivation in some parts of the city and that some of our stakeholders prefer more personal forms of customer engagement. permanent and usable feedback systems for our services